 Adult cats can be fed twice a day: morning and night.
 Cats like routine, so try to feed your cat at the same time every day.
 Kittens, pregnant and lactating cats require several meals a day to meet their increased nutritional demands.

-Pros and cons of raw, dry and canned food:
+Pros and cons of raw, dry and canned cat food

-There really is a great deal of debate over feline nutrition.
-A number of people have expressed concerns over dry food and the increased incidence of urolithiasis.
+There is a great deal of debate over feline nutrition.
+A number of people expressed concerns over dry food and the increased incidence of urolithiasis.
 Dry food has the benefit of being able to be left out all the time.

 Canned food quickly spoils, but in my experience cats prefer canned over dry.
 I have no problem with canned food but don’t feel it should be fed exclusively because it offers no benefit to dental health.
 If you do feed a diet of canned food only, then you should ensure your cat’s teeth are looked after with frequent cleaning.

 Raw is good for teeth and gum health as it forces the cat to chew, cleaning the teeth at the same time.
 Raw can be purchased at supermarkets and pet shops or prepared at home.
 I do have concerns about supermarket grade raw meat which is said to contain lots of preservatives.
 My preference is to feed human grade raw meat in conjunction with a commercial cat diet.

 I am a big proponent of feeding a mix of raw, canned and dry food.
-My own feeding routine is to put a small amount of canned or raw food out morning and night.
-I like to leave dry food out 24/7 so if he’s hungry, he can have a graze.
+My feeding routine is to put a small amount of canned or raw food out morning and night.
+I like to leave dry food out 24/7, so if he’s hungry, he can have a graze.